-Senate Okays Bill Mandating Social Media Platforms To Have Offices In Nigeria
+Senate Okays Bill Mandating Social Media Platforms to Have Offices in Nigeria

 Sunday Aborisade in Abuja

-The Senate has passed for second reading, a bill mandating social media platforms to have physical and verifiable offices within Nigeria.
+The Senate yesterday passed for second reading, a bill mandating social media platforms to have physical and verifiable offices within Nigeria.

 The bill also proposed that bloggers operating in Nigeria must have clear records and data of their employees.

+Also yesterday, the Senate set up an ad-hoc committee to investigate the alleged annexation of maritime territories, mangrove islands, and villages of the Effiat clan in Mbo Local Government Area of Akwa Ibom by neigbouring Cameroon.

-It is titled ‘A Bill for an Act to amend the Nigeria Data Protection Act, 2023, to mandate the establishment of physical offices within the territorial boundaries of the Federal Republic of Nigeria by social media platforms, and for related matters (SB.648).’
+The proposed social media legislation was titled, “A Bill for an Act to amend the Nigeria Data Protection Act, 2023, to mandate the establishment of physical offices within the territorial boundaries of the Federal Republic of Nigeria by social media platforms, and for related matters (SB.648).”

 The Senate President, Godswill Akpabio, declared the passage of the bill for second reading during plenary after most of the senators supported it through voice votes.